guotong1988/guotong1988.github.io/research/_posts/2024-09-01-self-drop-for-use-llm.md

 In recent years, the development of large language models (LLMs) \cite{ref1,ref3,ref4,ref5} has brought breakthroughs on NLP applications.
 However the quality of the training datasets or inference results of LLMs exist some noise data for the specific deep learning (DL) \cite{ref2} applications.
 In order to solve the noise data problem, we propose our self-eval-drop method to clean the datasets by LLMs API.

 First, we identify suitable prompts to generate domain-specific data through LLM APIs, which can produce virtually unlimited data.
-Our programmers then either manually inspect the data (or assign it to annotators) and develop robust filtering rules to eliminate dirty data.
+Then programmers then either manually inspect the data (or assign it to annotators) and **develop robust filtering rules to eliminate dirty data**.
 This approach effectively enhances the quality of datasets derived from LLM APIs.

 ### 2. Method